CleanroomMC/cleanroom-website/docs/groovy-script/mods/astralsorcery/starlight_altar.md

     matrix(String...)
     ```

 - `List<List<IIngredient>>`.
 Sets the items required in each slot in the grid as IIngredients.
-Requires greater than or equal to 1 and less than or equal to 9.
-Requires either the key-based matrix or the ingredient-based matrix can be defined, not both.
+Requires greater than or equal to 1, less than or equal to 9, and either the key-based matrix or the ingredient-based matrix can be defined, not both.

     ```groovy:no-line-numbers
     shape(List<List<IIngredient>>)